 Only two mechanisms have been shown to be successful in promoting longevity, like that of the Bama region people, in higher organisms.
 The first lowers the levels of insulin and insulin-like growth factor 1.
 The second restricts calories, which usually has, as one result, a reduction of circulating insulin levels.
 The rock lotus influences both of these mechanisms.
 It’s been found that rock lotus can reduce blood sugar levels by up to 30%, helping people in China and elsewhere to take their health into their own hands.

-So rock lotus is the first herb I use daily, in the form of Kion Lean.
-Another similar wild plant is bitter melon, also known as “goya” in Japan, and also found in Kion Lean, which I’ve been using it to manage my postprandial blood glucose levels with potent efficacy for the past four years.
+Another similar wild plant is bitter melon, also known as “goya” in Japan, which can be found in Kion Lean.
+I’ve been using it to manage my postprandial blood glucose levels with potent efficacy for the past four years.

 Bitter melon has only positives, as far as I am concerned.
 It’s fresh on my mind, because like I mentioned, when I was in New York City, I had the pleasure of spending quite a bit of time with Chef David Bouley, a world-famous Japanese cuisine expert who frequently travels to Asia to study specific food consumption and dietary habits that allow locales such as Okinawa, Japan to be such longevity hotspots.
 And one of the large bags of tea he brought back with him and gave to me was comprised of the same compound they ate in copious quantities before nearly every meal – you guessed it – bitter melon extract.

 Although the precise mechanism by which it works (whether it’s through regulation of insulin release or altered glucose metabolism and its insulin-like effect) is not known, bitter melon naturally contains compounds like charantin, vicine, and polypeptide-p, plus some other health-boosting components like antioxidants.